C/C++ client library and toolkit for the

 Introduction

 The SMA Exchange (SMA-X) is a high performance and versatile real-time data sharing platform for distributed software systems.
-It is built around a central Redis database, and provides atomic access to structured data, including specific branches and/or leaf nodes, with associated metadadata.
+It is built around a central Redis database, and provides atomic access to structured data, including specific branches and/or leaf nodes, with associated metadata.
 SMA-X was developed at the Submillimeter Array (SMA) observatory, where we use it to share real-time data among hundreds of computers and nearly a thousand individual programs.

 SMA-X consists of a set of server-side LUA scripts that run on Redis (or one of its forks / clones such as Valkey or Dragonfly); a set of libraries to interface client applications; and a set of command-line tools built with them.
 Currently we provide client libraries for C/C++ (C99) and Python 3.
 We may provide Java and/or Rust client libraries too in the future.